chenjr0719/AFS-docs/docs/portal/scenario.md

 	b.
 In the screenshot, it shows the required images are downloading.
 	![image](../_static/images/inference_engine/14_install02.png)

 Finally, an edge device has been installed the inference engine automatically.
-Therefore, if there are many edge devices need to install the inference engine, we just need pick mutiple devices in **Step 3.**, and they will be installed completely.
+Therefore, if there are many edge devices need to install the inference engine, we just need pick multiple devices in **Step 3.**, and they will be installed completely.

-5. Now, we can use the model which is trained in Scenario 2. to inference.
+Now, we can use the model which is trained in Scenario 2. to inference.

 	a.
-Confirm that the model is trained successfully in Scenario 2., and devivered to edge device by OTA.
+Confirm that the model is trained successfully in Scenario 2., and can be delivered to edge device by OTA.

 	b.
 Download the anaconda (with python 3.6), and install it in the edge device. [[Download](https://www.anaconda.com/download/)]
 	![image](../_static/images/inference_engine/15.png)